sunluelectric/smart-home/README.md

-# Project: Smart Home
+# **Project: Smart Home**

 This project provides a smart home solution.
 Details are given in the rest of this README document.
 Source codes are given in the GitHub repository under [sunluelectric/smart-home](https://github.com/sunluelectric/smart-home "https://github.com/sunluelectric/smart-home").

-Acknowledgement: This project is jointly developed by Sun Lu and Xing Zhe.
+Acknowledgement: this project is jointly developed by Sun Lu and Xing Zhe.

----

-## Introduction
+# Introduction

-TBA
+The aim of the project is to develop a simple yet "all-in-one" smart home solution.
+The solution by itself might not be fancy, but it should be easily expandable for new functions and ideas.

+The project also provides a platform to test a few techniques that have been increasingly popular in the past few years, including state-of-art computer vision techniques, cloud integration, natural language processing, etc. The features included in this project is evolving with time.
+See the rest of the repository for more details.

+Most part of the project is realized in Python.
+R and MATLAB/Octave might be used for a small portion of data processing.

-## Architecture Design
+# Architecture Design

-The project adopts a 3-layer structure, namely the IoT, the (local) server, and the cloud platform.
+The project adopts a 3-layer structure, namely the IoT, the (local) server, and the cloud.

 The IoT devices collect measurements such as temperature, humidity, illumination and images, and subsequently upload them to the server.
 Some of them also provides HMI to the residents.